-And Years and Years has many moments of catharsis, when a speech on screen feels designed to operate a release valve both for Davies and for the audience.
+And Years and Years has many moments of catharsis when a speech on-screen feels designed to operate a release valve both for Davies and for the audience.
 There are issues being worked out here, even when Davies is having fun with his What If… postulating of the near future and how society will develop now we are on this seemingly unavoidable downward spiral of political and ecological disaster.
-There is a Kubrikian relish to the storytelling, although this is much simpler stuff when it comes to any attempts at philosophising.
+There is a Kubrickian relish to the storytelling, although this is much simpler stuff when it comes to any attempts at philosophising.
 We are all stupider, after all.

 For the first episode, Emma Thompson casts a shadow from the laptop screens and televisions as we see in the background the rise of a populist blowhard, a cross between Nigel Farage and Julia Hartley-Brewer (my God, could you imagine!).
 Again it’s not quite clear as yet whether we are supposed to loathe her or admire her, but one thing is for certain, Years and Years has no intention of sitting on the fence when it comes to its politics.
 It really will be a shocking turn of events if subsequent episodes lean toward “balance” in the way the BBC likes to define the word.
 It is going to hang those who deserve to be hanged, figuratively if not literally.
 The truth is, this is Russell T. Davies firmly back in the tradition of classic science fiction, the tantalising and rich history of What If… literature of writers like Arthur C. Clark and Olaf Stapledon.
 Stapledon, for instance, in his 1930 novel Last and First Men: A Story of the Near and Far Future, the author predicts not only war in the sky over Europe but that the next great war, the one that would bring to an end the era of the First Men (us), would be between America and China.

-Years and Years is available on the BBC iPlayer.
+Years and Years by Russell T. Davies is available on the BBC iPlayer.